- Titan SurvivorCord

 As we continue to drill, we should begin to see smoke.
 Depending on the wood combination, humidity, and technique, it can take some time.
 Again, be patient.

 There is a technique called hand floating.
 This technique can be used to warm up the wood as you begin the process of drilling.
 I have seen some use this technique to create a coal.
 I have not been able to create a coal using it, but I use it to get the hole started and warm up the fireboard/baseboard.
 Perhaps with time, I will be able to create a coal with this technique.
+Would it ever work in a higher humidity environment is the question.

 It is a good idea to pace yourself.
 Now that we have smoke, we pick up the speed and add pressure.
 Just as with the bow drill, this is the time to make the coal come to life!
 Hang in there and you will find a sense of satisfaction.
 We carefully pull the drill away and we have a beautiful coal.
 There you have it, Fire by Friction.